Winter

 - Every color of the rainbow is represented in the foliage of Fothergilla major.

-- A good spot to soak up the sun and enjoy the fall color of Hamamelis mollis.
+- This bench is in the perfect spot to soak up the sun and enjoy the fall color of Hamamelis mollis.

-- Fall color of Polygonatum envelops an American beech, Fagus grandifolia.
+- Fall color of Polygonatum commutatum envelops an American beech, Fagus grandifolia.

 - Raindrop covered flowers of Camellia sasanqua light up a gray fall day.

-- The foliage of Enkianthus perulatus putting on a fiery show.
+- The foliage of Enkianthus perulatus puts on a fiery show.

-- The violet hooded flowers of Aconitum carmichaelii 'Arendsii' stand out amongst the yellow of autumn.
+- The hooded flowers of Aconitum carmichaelii 'Arendsii' contrasts with the yellows of autumn.

 - Late season blooms of Tricyris formosana mingle with those of Symphyotrichum novae-angliae.

-- Autumnal foliage viewed from behind Lagerstromia indica.
+- Autumnal foliage is viewed from behind the silhouette of Lagerstroemia indica.

 - Chrysanthemum x rubellum 'Clara Curtis' reaches for the sunlight.

-- A complex mix of plants from the Aster family reaches its peak in mid autumn.
+- A complex mix of plants from the aster family (Asteraceae) reaches its peak in mid-autumn.

-- The flowers of Cyclamen hederifolium are like small jewels in the park.
+- The flowers of Cyclamen hederifolium bloom before its foliage emerges for the winter.

-- Yellow Betula lenta leaves contrast with the bright blue sky.
+- Yellow leaves of Betula alleghaniensis contrasts with the blue sky.

-- Dappled sunlight patterns the ground at the east side of Levin.
+- Dappled sunlight patterns the ground on the east side of Levin.

-- 1,500 Crocus bulbs were planted in the Plaza Lawn.
-These will bloom in late winter and be dormant for the rest of the year.
+- 2,500 Crocus tommasinianus bulbs were planted in the Plaza Lawn.
+In late winter purple flowers will bloom amongst the grass.

 - While most other leaves have fallen, Acer palmatum foliage is starting to change color.

-- Anemone x hybrida 'Honorine Jobert', illuminated by fall sunshine.
+- Flowers of Anemone x hybrida 'Honorine Jobert' are illuminated by fall sunshine.

-- Fall colors or Ulmus americana and Liriodendron tulipifera, reflected in the pond's surface.
+- The fall color of Ulmus americana and Liriodendron tulipifera are amplified as they are reflected on the pond's surface.